README

 platforms.txt

-to your go project's root directory or to the directory where you build your project from - Create a
+to your go project's root directory - Create a

 VERSION